On our exercise and diet regimens, we often have to let go of some of the simpler pleasures in life.

 Here are some of the best ways to stay true to your diet in all situations.

-When you’re adhering to a strong diet, the worst position you can possibly put yourself in is to be famished right before eating out.
+When you’re adhering to a simple diet plan, the worst position you can possibly put yourself in is to be famished right before eating out.
 When you’re hungry, you have the least self-control, as well as the least negotiating power in waiting out for healthier options to come later.

 Once you get to the restaurant you’ll be far less hungry and you can just order some salad and a chicken breast, without feeling like you’re depriving yourself.